What Is Trichotillomania?

 - Feeling relieved, satisfied, or pleased after acting on the impulse to pull hair

-- Distress or problems in work or social life due to hair pulling
+- Distress or problems in their work or social life due to hair pulling

 - Bare patches where the hair has been pulled out